BlueNet SPECIALITIES

 Heatstroke

-Heatstroke occurs when the body can no longer regulate its temperature, and it begins to rise.
-It usually happens after long exposure to high temperatures or after physical exertion in high temperatures.
+A heat stroke occurs when the body can no longer regulate its temperature, causing it to rise rapidly.
+It usually develops after prolonged exposure to high temperatures or intense physical activity in hot weather.

-It is more common during the summer months and can occur if the body temperature reaches or exceeds 104 °F (40 °C).
+Heat stroke is more common during the summer months and can occur when the body's temperature reaches 104°F (40°C) or higher.

-Heatstroke should be treated in the emergency room, as it can cause severe damage to muscles and vital organs.
+Heat stroke is a medical emergency and requires immediate treatment in the Emergency Room, as it can cause severe damage to the muscles and vital organs.

 • Fainting